tacoss/plate/README.md

 I tried (several times) to setup all goods from this repository: deps, pages, assets, etc. with Webpack, Rollup.js or even Parcel without any success yet.

-So, that's why I maintain stuff like this.
+So, that's why I created this starter.

 Enjoy!